Earth top view

 Risk Description Likelihood Our view

 North Korea conflict North Korea pushes ahead with its nuclear buildup and takes provocative actions such as missile launches.
-Medium North Korea has taken a series of escalatory actions this year that risk greater tension in and beyond the Asia Pacific region.
-In January, Kim Jong Un renounced peaceful reunification with South Korea as a key policy goal.
-More recently, North Korea has sent munitions and troops to directly support Russia in its war against Ukraine.
-This delivers on a strategic partnership agreement struck between Russia and North Korea in 2024 – which could see Russia share missile and submarine technology with North Korea in return.
+Medium North Korea has taken a series of escalatory actions that risk greater tension in and beyond the Asia Pacific region.
+These include renunciation of peaceful reunification with South Korea as a key policy goal and the deployment of munitions and troops to directly support Russia in its war against Ukraine.
 Meanwhile, North Korea’s nuclear program continues unabated.
-We see increased risk of further provocations or even military action as Kim looks to build leverage ahead of Trump’s return to office in January.
-Trump may seek to moderate North Korea through personal diplomacy, as in his first term, but North Korea is likely to remain a volatile and dangerous actor.
+It has accelerated the deployment of nuclear-armed missiles that can destroy both regional targets and U.S. cities.
+Trump has said he would reach out to Kim Jong Un and may seek to again moderate North Korea through personal diplomacy.
+Compared with Trump’s first term, however, North Korea is emboldened by its stronger relationships with Russia and China as well as its own military advances.
+As a result, it may be less inclined to seek better relations with the U.S.

 European fragmentation Subdued economic growth and persistent inflationary pressures amid fragile energy security lead to a populist resurgence.
-Low Europe remains largely united on key issues: increasing European Union (EU) competitiveness, building up its strategic autonomy and supporting Ukraine.
-These themes are evident in Mario Draghi’s 2024 competitiveness report.
-Disagreements are largely centered on execution and financing.
-Tensions between Europe and the U.S. are likely to increase across several dimensions, including trade, U.S.-China competition, Ukraine and European security generally.
-High levels of migration will also remain a challenge for Europe.
-Elections in 2024 were punishing for many incumbents.
-Examples include the UK, where Labour won in a landslide, and May’s European elections, which saw French and German government parties underperform.
-The results prompted snap elections in France and contributed to the early breakup of the German governing coalition.
-France now faces a fragmented government, complicating fiscal reforms – and recently held the first vote to oust a prime minister in more than half a century.
-We are watching for the outcome of German elections in February following the collapse of Chancellor Olaf Scholz’s coalition.
+Low Europe remains largely united on key issues, although under increasing pressure.
+Challenges are evident in Mario Draghi’s 2024 competitiveness report and a new competitiveness roadmap unveiled by the European Commission in January.
+European leaders were shaken by Trump’s direct outreach to Putin, Secretary of Defense Pete Hegseth’s statements that Europe would no longer be a primary security priority of the U.S., Vice President J.D.
+Vance’s critique of European domestic politics and Ukraine peace negotiations proceeding without European involvement.
+We expect a challenging period for U.S.-Europe relations under a second Trump administration, with tensions likely to increase across trade, climate, defense spending, taxes, technology, China and other areas.
+How to respond to the Trump administration, particularly on Ukraine and defense, will put pressure on European unity – and on European governments, many of which became fragmented after a series of elections in 2024.
+Notably, we saw snap elections in France and an early breakup of the German governing coalition.
+France now faces a fragmented government, complicating fiscal reforms – and in December, held the first vote to oust a prime minister in more than half a century.
+We are watching for the outcome of German elections on Feb.
+23 following the collapse of Chancellor Olaf Scholz’s coalition.

 Comparing market movements and attention